Torsional potentials of glyoxal, oxalyl halides and their thiocarbonyl derivatives: Challenges for popular density functional approximations: Results and Discussion

 \subsubsection{Torsional profiles}

 Results obtained from PBE+TCACP are included in Figs. \ref{scatter_}, \ref{mae_} and \ref{corrections}.
 They all show that TCACPs lead to the desired improvement in the description of rotational profiles.
-Figure \ref{corrections} illustrates for oxalyl bromide how TCACPs correct the qualitatively wrong profile and a reach good agreement with CCSD(T).
+Figure \ref{corrections} illustrates for oxalyl bromide how TCACPs correct the qualitatively wrong profile and reach good agreement with CCSD(T).
 The effect is most pronounced for intermediate values of $\Theta$.
 The corrected functional PBE+TCACP still underestimates the barrier by about 1 kcal/mol, but it clearly shows the overall best performance of all GGA functionals.
 Note that our test case, oxalyl bromide, was not even included in the TCACP training set (Fig. \ref{chemSpace}).
-Figure \ref{scatter_}, reporting correlation and error distributions on par with M05-2X, indicates that the corrections are transferable to all molecules included. \\Further evidence for the overall good performance of TCACP corrections is obtained from Fig. \ref{mae_}: The relatively large PBE error is reduced to less than 0.25 kcal/mol (black line), which is the threshold we used to identify qualitatively satisfying results.
-The MaxAE is now within the range of 0.5 kcal/mol for all types of torsional profile, which is below the MAE of any of the GGAs, and even lower than some of the hybrid and meta-hybrid functionals.
-The complete set of profiles given in the Supporting Information corroborates the overall good performance among all molecules studied. \\All these observations suggest that TCACP corrections are a suitable empirical way to rectify some of PBE's shortcomings in modeling torsional profiles.
+Figure \ref{scatter_}, reporting correlations and error distributions, indicates that the corrections are transferable to all molecules included. \\Further evidence for the overall good performance of TCACP corrections is obtained from Fig. \ref{mae_}: The relatively large PBE error is reduced to less than 0.5 kcal/mol (black line), which is the threshold we used to identify qualitatively satisfying results.
+MaxAE is now within the range of 0.5 kcal/mol for all types of torsional profile, which is below the MAE of any of the GGAs, and even lower than some of the hybrid and meta-hybrid functionals.
+Likewise the MAE for barrier heights (Supporting Information II, Tables 1-3) is among the lowest of all functionals for classes I and II and significantly smaller than PBE also for class III.
+The complete set of profiles given in the Supporting Information 1 corroborates the overall good performance among all molecules studied here. \\All these observations suggest that TCACP corrections are a suitable empirical way to rectify some of PBE's shortcomings in modeling torsional profiles.